SteelCompendium/data-md-dse/Bestiary/Radenwight Bruxer.md

   - Weapon
   distance: Reach 1
   target: One creature or object
+  effect: 'While the target is grabbed, they take 2 damage at the start of each of
+    the bruxer’s turns. '
 - name: Flurry of Bites
   type: Action
   roll: 2d10 + 1